 You don't feel safe on a trail by yourself, so you only go in the mountains with organized groups with certified mountain guides.

 You find trails below 100 km not even worth leaving your house for.
 If you go - you go for weeks at a time, crunching long miles each day.
 You have a few thru-hikes under your belt and already planning another.

 You can't or don't feel like carrying anything heavier than 5 kg.
-You either go on multi-day walks or on long trails which offer luggage transportation services.
+You either go on one-day walks or on long trails which offer luggage transportation services.

 You have never been on a trail that is more than 50 miles away from your home.
 You enjoy walking the same paths and don't feel the need to explore more.